Configure the Mac mini host for network payload capture

 • Navigating to Settings > Network > Ethernet or Wi-Fi and copying the IP address value.
 For Wi-Fi, click the Details… button next to the connected network to view the IP.

 • Opening Terminal, then entering the ifconfig command.
-The IP address is usually under the e `en0 entry (for Etheret) or en1 entry (for Wi-Fi), next to inet.
+The IP address is usually under the en0 entry (for Ethernet) or en1 entry (for Wi-Fi), next to inet.

 example of ifconfig command